adebe9875-collab/Alphoenixa-OS/README.md

 ## ✨ About

-Alfinux OS is an open-source operating system project focused on creating a modern and lightweight experience.
+Alphoenixa OS is an open-source operating system project focused on creating a modern and lightweight experience.

 ### Features